-Known implementations: Several research have used growth mindset interventions to help various student populations such as high school students, community college students, charter school students, and students from large institutions [Yeager et al. 2013].
-In one study, students were asked to read an article about the brain's ability to restructure itself with continued effort and applying better strategies to promote the growth mindset.
+Known implementations: Several research used growth-mindset interventions to help various student populations such as high school students, community college students, charter school students, and students from large institutions [Yeager et al. 2013].
+In one study, students read an article about the brain's ability to restructure itself with continued effort and applying better strategies to promote the growth mindset.
 The activity was reinforced by asking students to summarize the article and to give advise to a hypothetical student who thought he was not smart enough.
 The impact of the results might have varied, but generally students benefitted from the intervention.

-Recently, motivational messages were used to support students learning math in the ASSISTments online learning system.
+More recently, motivational messages were used to support students learning math in the ASSISTments online learning system.
 Experimental results suggested performance improvements in students struggling with math problems who received motivational messages [Ostrow et al. 2014].